digitalservicebund/ris-backend-service/README.md

 ./run.sh dev
 ```

-If you don't want to watch the log stream but let docker perform health checks until everything ist up, use detached mode:
+If you don't want to watch the log stream but let Docker perform health checks until everything is up, use detached mode:

 ```bash
 ./run.sh dev -d
 ```

-The Application is available at http://127.0.0.1
+The application is available at <http://127.0.0.1>.

 This will start the backend [utilizing Spring Boot developer tools](https://docs.spring.io/spring-boot/docs/current/reference/html/using.html#using.devtools.restart) so changes in the Java sources will be reflected without manually restarting.
 Similarly, the frontend is served from [Vite](https://vitejs.dev) with [HMR](https://vitejs.dev/guide/features.html#hot-module-replacement).

+> **Note**
+>
+> When first starting the development server, dependencies will be installed automatically.
+This includes supported browsers for E2E and a11y testing through playwright.
+Should that fail, you can [install them manually](https://github.com/digitalservicebund/ris-backend-service/tree/main/frontend#prerequisites).

 To see logs of the containers, use e.g.